tektoncd/website/content/en/docs/Getting Started/tasks.md

 1. Create a Kubernetes cluster with [minikube](https://minikube.sigs.k8s.io/).
 1. Install Tekton pipelines.
 1. Create a Task.
-1. Use `TaskRun` to instantiate and run your Task.
+1. Use `TaskRun` to instantiate and run the Task.

 ## Prerequisites